UPDATED: October 2022

 Employees who believe they may have been exposed should wear a mask for a minimum of 5 days and monitor for symptoms.
 If after 5 days no symptoms appear the may remove masks.
 If at anytime symptoms appear then individuals must quarantine for a minimum of 5 days.
 Individuals with symptoms should contact their medical provider to see if anti-virals or other treatment options are appropriate.

 After the initial 5 days of quarantine, if symptoms have abated, they may return to work but must wear a mask for another 5 days.
 If symptoms continue, individuals must continue to quarantine and may need to seek medical assistance

 Workers may work remotely during this time if the client/supervisor approve this course of action.

-Employees who are diagnosed with the COVID 19 virus must remain out of work for a minimum of 10-14 days depending on the local requirements.
+Employees who Test positive for COVID 19 virus must remain out of work for a minimum of 5 days.
 These individuals will not be allowed to return to work until they are symptom free after a minimum of 5 days.
 They must then wear a mask if they return to work for no fewer than 5 days.

 Should an employee become ill at a client’s facility we ask that they immediately remove themselves from the site and seek immediate medical attention.
 We also require that they inform us immediately of any incident and provide as much information as to exposure and contacts at the client’s site to mitigate community exposure as quickly as possible.